Brogo Reserve

-The Brogo Reserve is a 120 ha nature reserve, owned (since 1995) and managed by Bush Heritage Australia, located at the north-eastern end of the Bega Valley in south-eastern New South Wales—409 km south of Sydney and 30 km north of Bega.
+The Brogo Reserve is a 120 ha nature reserve in Brogo, owned (since 1995) and managed by Bush Heritage Australia.
+It is located at the north-eastern end of the Bega Valley in south-eastern New South Wales—409 km south of Sydney and 30 km north of Bega.

 Features

 Landscape and vegetation

 Brogo encompasses three forested ridges, with granite outcrops, separated by fern gullies.
 Habitat types include riparian oak forest along the Brogo River, dry grass forest, dry rainforest and wet shrub forest.

 Fauna

 Mammal species present on Brogo include the sugar glider, common wombat and long-nosed bandicoot.
 The reserve is home to 70 indigenous bird species, include the powerful owl.